 Rio de Janeiro, or the Cidade Marvilhosa to its local inhabitants, is a South American super-city of more than 14 million people, is a city of flair, style, history, culture, extravagance, and elegance, all woven together with inherent vibrancy and sensuality that can be felt nowhere else.
-Rio is a city where everything blends into everything else, the old and the new, the fast and the slow, the rich and the poor.
+Rio is a city where everything blends into everything else, the old and the new, the fast and the slow, the rich, and the poor.

-With one of the most beautiful settings in the world for a city, from the air Rio de Janeiro seems to cascade down the sides of the mountains to the north and spill down to the white-sand shores below, like molten lava flowing down the side of a volcano – slow, almost motionless from a distance, but full of heat and intensity.
+With one of the most beautiful settings in the world for a city, from the air, Rio de Janeiro seems to cascade down the sides of the mountains to the north and spill down to the white-sand shores below, like molten lava flowing down the side of a volcano – slow, almost motionless from a distance, but full of heart and intensity.
 There are so many things to do in Rio de Janeiro, that you could spend weeks here exploring this city in all of its glorious detail, but if you only have a few days to a week, here’s how we think you could spend your time!

 When you think of Copacabana, the mind flashes images of g-string bikinis, speedos, oily bronzed Brazilians on the beach, Samba and Caipirinhas!
-The 4 km beach serves many purposes to the community of Copacabana – early morning exercise; dog walking, yoga, working out, sunset walks and football.
+The 4 km beach serves many purposes to the community of Copacabana – early morning exercise; dog walking, yoga, working out, sunset walks, and football.

 In the later hours of the evening, it serves as a backdrop to the many beachside bars between the road and the beach, where Samba tunes mix with the background music of the waves breaking onto the shore.
 Some of the best things to do in Rio de Janeiro are what the locals do.

-Join the Rio natives for an early morning walk along the beach before breakfast, then dive headfirst into the Copacabana shopping district and hop on the Metro for the short ride into the historic centre of town.
+Join the Rio natives for an early morning walk along the beach before breakfast, then dive headfirst into the Copacabana shopping district and hop on the Metro for the short ride into the historic center of town.
 After a few hours exploring the markets and historic buildings, return for an afternoon swim in the Atlantic waters and get started on the Caipirinhas while you wait for a sunset of hundreds of oranges, reds, and purples streaked across the sky!

 To get a real taste of the Copacabana, Rio de Janeiro lifestyle, stay in a luxury hotel along the main seafront promenade, with views over the beach to the south and rooftop views of Christ the Redeemer and the mountains to the North.